MyersResearchGroup/myersresearchgroup.github.io/content/authors/Zane-Perry/_index.md

 - Genetic Design Automation Area
 - SynBioHub Plugins Tool
 ---
-Ben Hatch is a third-year undergraduate student at the University of Utah studying computer science.
-His current research focus is visualization tools for synthetic biology.
-Most recently, Ben has been devloping SynBioHub 3, an open-source web-based design repository for synthetic biology designs.
+Zane Perry is a second-year undergraduate in Computer Science at the University of Colorado Boulder and a double degree in Molecular, Cellular, and Developmental Biology.
+He is currently working to develop plugin support for Synbiohub3.